daishisystems/Daishi.PaySharp/README.md

 * *ExpressCheckoutURI*

 Each PayPal account is associated with a [Secure Merchant ID](https://www.paypal-community.com/t5/About-Business/Where-can-I-find-my-quot-Secure-Merchant-ID-quot/td-p/810000), which can be included in the *Subject* field, if for example, your application supports multiple currencies. *ExpressCheckoutURI* should refer to [the PayPal Sandbox](https://developer.paypal.com/developer/accounts/) for all non-production environments.
+## Explanation of Terms
+#### SetExpressCheckout
+Establishes a PayPal session based on Merchant credentials, and returns an Access Token pertaining to that session.
+#### GetExpresscheckoutDetails
+Returns a definitive collection of metadata that describes the PayPal user (*name*, *address*, etc.).
+#### DoExpressCheckoutPayment
+Collects the payment by transferring the transaction amount from the User's account to the Merchant account.
 ## Running the Test Harness
 PaySharp.NET is covered by a range of Unit Tests, included with each build.
 To provide a great degree of reliability, the SDK contains a Test Harness project.
 This project will execute a full Express Checkout transaction when invoked as follows: